Counting submodules of a module over a noetherian commutative ring: Finitely generated modules over complete local rings

 Indeed, assume there is such an embedding.
 Taking the tensor product with $A_\PP$, we deduce an embedding of $(A_\PP/\PP A_\PP)^2$ into $A_\PP/IA_\PP$.
 If $\PP$ has height zero, then $B=A_\PP$ is a field and $B^2$ embeds into a quotient of $B$, which is an obvious contradiction.
 If $\PP$ has height one, $B=A_\PP$ is a local principal ideal domain; if $p$ denotes a generator of its maximal ideal, then $J=IB$ is generated by $p^k$ for some $k$.
 The $p$-torsion in $B/J$ is then exactly $p^{k-1}A/p^kA$, which has dimension 1 qua $B/pB$-vector space, so cannot contain a copy of $(B/pB)^2$. \end{proof}

-\begin{rem} The conditions cannot be dropped in Proposition \ref{deuxd}.
+\begin{rem} The conditions (being an UFD, or being of Krull dimension 2) cannot be dropped in Proposition \ref{deuxd}.
 Indeed, fix a field $K$ and consider the ring (of Krull dimension 2) $A=K[X,Y,T]/\langle T^3,T^2Y,TY^2\rangle$.
 Then for $\PP=\langle Y,T\rangle$, it admits an ideal isomorphic as $A$-module to $(A/\PP)^2$, generated by $(TY,T^2)$.
-In turn, it follows that the UFD $K[X,Y,T]$ of Krull dimension 3 also does not satisfy the conclusion of Proposition \ref{deuxd}.
+In turn, it follows that the UFD $K[X,Y,T]$, of Krull dimension 3, also does not satisfy the conclusion of Proposition \ref{deuxd}.
 One also obtains similar examples with complete local rings localizing at 0 and completing, namely $K[\![X,Y,T]\!]/\langle T^3,T^2Y,TY^2\rangle$ and $K[\![X,Y,T]\!]$.
-Thus these complete local rings satisfy neither (B2) nor (B3) of Theorem \ref{thmB}. \end{rem}
+Thus these complete local rings satisfy neither {\KK} nor {\KKK} of Theorem \ref{thmB}. \end{rem}